-- 1.1 That Cabinet note progress on the further development of the Corporate Performance Management Framework and approve the 2023/24 Quarter 3 monitoring reports. - 1.2 That Cabinet approve changes to PIs as set out in Appendix 4.
+1.1 That the Budget and Corporate Scrutiny Management Board notes progress on the further development of the Corporate Performance Management Framework and provides comment on the 2023/24 Quarter 3 monitoring reports.

 2. Reasons for Recommendations

 - 2.1 Council approved a Corporate Performance Management Framework (PMF) on 12 April 2022, to address the recommendations of the Governance Value for Money Review by Grant Thornton and as a key element of the Council's Improvement Plan. - 2.2 Since then, the corporate PMF has been further refined and built into business processes.
 In June 2023, Cabinet approved a revised Corporate Plan with a revised set of Corporate Performance Indicators.
 This report sets out the Council's performance against the Corporate